szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 DALL-E 3: Image Generation (inline)
 -----------------------------------

-Integrates DALL-E 3 image generation with any chat and mode.
-Just enable and ask for image in Chat mode, using standard model like GPT-4.
+The plugin integrates ``DALL-E 3`` image generation with any chat mode.
+Simply enable it and request an image in Chat mode, using a standard model such as ``GPT-4``.
 The plugin does not require the ``Execute commands`` option to be enabled.

 **Options**

 - ``Prompt`` *prompt*

-Prompt used for generating a query for DALL-E in background.
+The prompt is used to generate a query for the ``DALL-E`` image generation model, which runs in the background.

 GPT-4 Vision (inline)
 ---------------------

-Plugin integrates vision capabilities with any chat mode, not just Vision mode.
-When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.
+The plugin integrates vision capabilities across all chat modes, not just Vision mode.
+Once enabled, it allows the model to seamlessly switch to vision processing in the background whenever an image attachment or vision capture is detected.

 **Options**